 The Division of Professional Regulation has a new professional online licensure system called DELPROS (Delaware Professional Regulation Online Services).
 We strongly suggest that you get familiar with our website and your profession’s licensing requirements before logging in to DELPROS and starting the application or service request process.
 Our webpages contain updated instructions on how to apply for a license through our new online portal, as well as profession-specific FAQs, Laws, Regulations, fees, and forms that you may need to upload with your application.
 When you have reviewed the requirements and feel that you have met or will meet all the requirements for licensure, click on any one of the many links on our website to quickly get to DELPROS and follow the instructions throughout the application process.

 There are instructions on each page of your application that will guide you through the process.
 The online application conveniently allows you to electronically upload many of your supporting documents directly into DELPROS.
-For those official “third-party” documents requiring a seal or notary, such as those from a supervisor, school, or state or exam agencies, you will still be able to mail these documents into the Board office.
-They will be scanned in as part of your application.
+Note that forms requiring a signature, seal or notary must be MAILED into the Board office UNLESS the document specifically indicates to UPLOAD the document.
+Third-party forms such as official license verifications and/or transcripts are acceptable when received electronically directly from the State Board or school/institution.
+Any mailed documents will be scanned into DELPROS as part of your application.

 A Board/Commission may need to review and approve your application for licensure.
 The Board can only review complete applications.
 A complete application includes your application and all documentation submitted through DELPROS and/or through the mail or email from third-parties.
 Once the application is complete, the Board/Commission will review it at its next scheduled meeting.
 The meeting schedule is Division available at public meeting calendar.